What should a wife focus on to strengthen sexual intimacy with her husband?

 And while you still relish sexual intimacy, your whole love story, the mingling of hearts and tears and moments is too big of a story to be sliced up and divided into sections.

-So those are the four things I focus on.
+So those are the four things I focus on for better intimacy with my husband.
 Here are three things I don’t focus on.

 1. The latest/expensive fad